 Asa Butterfield, Chloë Grace Moretz, Hugo

-Chloë Grace Moretz, has been formally invited to play the shy-but-don’t-mess-with-her high-school student in Kimberly Peirce’s Carrie for MGM / Screen Gems according to Deadline.com.
-Moretz, last seen opposite Asa Butterfield in Martin Scorsese’s Best Picture Oscar nominee Hugo, is also known for playing Aaron Johnson’s sidekick in Kick-Ass and the girl vampire in Matt Reeves’ Let Me In.
+Chloë Grace Moretz, has been formally invited to play the shy-but-don’t-mess-with-her high-school student in Kimberly Peirce’s Carrie for MGM and Screen Gems according to Deadline.com.
+Moretz, last seen opposite Asa Butterfield in Martin Scorsese’s Best Picture Oscar nominee Hugo, is also known for playing Aaron Johnson’s sidekick in Kick-Ass and the girl vampire in Matt Reeves’ commercial disappointment Let Me In.
 She turned 15 last Feb.
 10.

 Based on Stephen King’s 1974 bestselling horror novel, Carrie was first made into a movie in 1976.
 Adapted by Lawrence D. Cohen and directed by Brian De Palma, the sleeper hit about a homely teenager with deadly telekinetic powers helped to propel Sissy Spacek to movie stardom and resurrected the career of former 1950s Universal player Piper Laurie, both of whom were nominated for Academy Awards.
 (Both Spacek and Laurie lost to actresses featured in Sidney Lumet’s Network: In the Best Actress category, Spacek lost to Faye Dunaway; Laurie lost the Best Supporting Actress Oscar to Beatrice Straight.)

 Also in the original Carrie cast: Amy Irving, Nancy Allen, William Katt, John Travolta, Betty Buckley, and Priscilla Pointer.